Her Campus Logo Her Campus Logo

 CU Boulder '27

 Gabrielle is excited to join returning Her Campus writing staff this year, and is thrilled to be a new editor on the executive team.
-Gabrielle loved to write about her experiences, and society getting as reflective and philosophical as possible, or about her passionate love of music, pop culture and art.
+Gabrielle loves to write about her experiences, society while getting as reflective and philosophical as possible, or even about her passionate love of music and art.
 Gabrielle is currently an undergraduate studying micro, cellular and developmental biology and overall is just pursuing her love of science.
-Post graduation Gabrielle hopes to graduate school, or optometry school to become an optometrist- an ironic statement for her considering how bad her vision is.
+Post graduation Gabrielle hopes to attend graduate school, or optometry school to become an optometrist- an ironic statement for her considering how bad her vision is.
 Outside of Her Campus, she's an active member in Phi Sigma Rho sorority, avid kickboxer and works at a ziplines and high ropes course in the summers.
 When she's not in a manic writing frenzy, blabbing about her love, or even trying to drag you to the nearest concert, you can most likely find Gabrielle with her guitar, exploring the great outdoors, having a karaoke night her with best friends, baking, or curled up with her latest read.
 A connoisseur of trying new things Gabrielle loves to explore and stay curious, she thinks it makes her a better writer.